Table of Contents

 • Step #3: If the vulnerability is widespread (hundreds of systems), the ISO will begin a phased approach to mitigation.

-• Phase #1: Create an accelerated scan cadence that will let departments get quick feedback on their remediation efforts.
+• Phase #1: Leverage an automated daily scan cadence that will let departments get quick feedback on their remediation efforts.

 • Phase #2: Notify departmental contacts with large lists in csv format so they can begin remediation

-• Phase #3: Once the mitigation has sufficiently progressed (down to 10s of systems), start by setting either a 30 or 7 day quarantine.
+• Phase #3: Once the mitigation has sufficiently progressed (down to 10s of systems), these notices will be transitioned into 30 or 7 day quarantine notices.

 • Phase #4: Depending on the risk of the vulnerability, increase to immediate quarantine.

-• Note: if the vulnerability is seen on fewer than 100 systems, the ISO may start at Phase 3, and will rarely start at Phase 4, depending on the severity of the vulnerability.
+• Note: if the vulnerability is seen on fewer than 100 systems, the ISO may start at Phase 3, and will rarely start at Phase 4, depending on the severity of the vulnerability and generally with notification to the campus IT community.

 Vulnerability Management Overview